How does it work?

 Why in2scienceUK exists

-Students from low income backgrounds face major barriers when pursuing their interests in science including a lack of out of class room experiences, knowledge of degree options and the University application processes which lead to low participation in key STEM subjects.
+Students from low-income backgrounds face major barriers when pursuing their interests in science, including a lack of experiences outside of school, knowledge of degree options and understanding of the university application process.
+This leads to low participation in key STEM subjects.

 the total of students from independent schools who progress onto University